CHT2520-web-prog/basic-dev-env/README.md

 - Back in your codespace, make a simple change to the message e.g. delete a word.
 - Save the file
 - Switch to the second tab
-- Refresh the page and confirm the changes have takne place.
+- Refresh the page and confirm the changes have taken place.

-This is basic workflow we will follow to develop and test our PHP applications.
+This is the basic workflow we will follow to develop and test our PHP applications.

 ## When you've finished working